-If you have a new product concept in mind, don’t go straight to talk to a manufacturer (your concept is still too immature).
+If you have a new product concept that you want to manufacture in China in mind, don’t go straight to talk to a manufacturer (your concept is still too immature).

 Instead, you need to start working on 2 axes at the same time:

 - Market demand confirmation – will a sufficient number of people want to buy your product?

 - Industrial design – what will it look like?
 (I am assuming you are designing an electro-mechanical product.)

 To illustrate your product concept effectively, you’ll be providing your industrial designer with a brief.